hjacobs/kube-web-view/docs/oauth2.rst

     Path to file containing the client secret.
 Use this instead of ``OAUTH2_CLIENT_SECRET`` to read the client secret dynamically from file.
 ``SESSION_SECRET_KEY``
     Secret to encrypt the session cookie.
 Must be 32 bytes base64-encoded.
 Use ``cryptography.fernet.Fernet.generate_key()`` to generate such a key.

+The OAuth2 login flow will (by default) just protect the web frontend, the configured credentials (in-cluster Service Account, Kubeconfig, or Cluster Registry) will be used to access the cluster(s).
+This behavior can be changed and the session's OAuth2 access token can be used for cluster authentication instead of using configured credentials.
+Enable this operation mode via ``--cluster-auth-use-session-token``.